rtomrud/standard-slugify/README.md

 You can pass an object with `customReplacements`.
 The mappings are one character to any.
 In case of collision the custom replacements override the default replacements.

-Supports all characters from US-ASCII, ISO-8859-1,2,3,4,5,7,9,10,13,14,15,16, MES-1, WGL4, all characters with the White_Space property in Unicode and all characters from the Dash_Punctuation category of Unicode.
+Supports all characters from US-ASCII, ISO-8859-1,2,3,4,5,7,9,10,13,14,15,16, MES-1, WGL4, all characters with the White_Space property in Unicode, and all characters from the Dash_Punctuation category of Unicode.
 Non-supported characters are removed by default.

 ```js
 import standardSlugify from "standard-slugify";